kelvinduybui/RFM-Based-Customer-Segmentation-for-Retail-Company-Insights./README.md

 Image

 **Recency (R)**
-How recently a customer made a purchase.The more recent the purchase, the higher the score.
+How recently a customer made a purchase.
+The more recent the purchase, the higher the score.

 **Frequency (F)**
 How often a customer makes a purchase over a specific period.
 Higher frequency means a higher score.